 Next, once the mixture is cool enough to handle, you can start making the balls.
 It’s a good idea to place all the parts next to one other to easily assemble.

 3. Grab a spoonful of rice mixture.
-Make a small pancake in your hand (as shown in the photo).
-Place a small amount of shredded mozzarella cheese, about a small sprinkle on top.
+Place some rice in your hand and flatten (like a small pancake, as shown in the photo) into your hand or into your cupped hand, but don’t make it too thin, or the filling will ooze out.
+Place a small amount of shredded mozzarella cheese, about a small sprinkle on top in the center.

-4. Next, grab another spoonful of the rice mixture to cover and shape it into a ball.
-Then try to tuck in any of the shredded cheese peeking out of the ball.
+4. Next, grab another spoonful of the rice mixture to cover, and close the rice around the filling, shaping it into a ball.
+Try to tuck in any of the shredded cheese peeking out of the ball.

 5. Next, coat with plain bread crumbs.
 Using both hands to coat, lightly patting the bread crumbs evenly around each ball.
 Transfer the rice ball to a platter or a bowl.
 Repeat and continue until all the rice mixture is gone.